Social Login Setup

 - Show the social login buttons by default on the default login form

-- Change the order that the social login buttons appear on your site
+- Change the order that the social login buttons that appear on your site

 Each social network has its own tab where you can activate/deactivate that particular network.
-It is on each of these tabs that you must add the API Keys and secret keys for the social login to work.
+On each of these tabs, you must add the API Keys and secret keys for the social login to work.

 Social login shortcodes

 The social login extension allows you to place social login buttons anywhere on your site using shortcodes.
 You can create multiple social login shortcodes so you can have a different output on your site depending on where you want to add the buttons.

 To create a social login shortcode, click on social login in the Ultimate Member menu and click the Add new button.
 On the new social login page, you can decide which buttons to show and apply some styling options that will alter how the buttons appear on your site.
 To output the buttons on your site, you must copy the shortcode and add it to your site.

 Social registration forms

 When a user tries to register on your site using the social login buttons, they will be taken to the social network site to accept the app permissions, and if they accept, they will be redirected back to your site, where they will see an overlay that shows the social registration form (this form is automatically added to the forms list when you activate the plugin).